Fuel Costs Over 6 Years of Full Time RV Life

 How Far And Wide Have We Traveled?

-Since 2014, we have driven well over 50,000 miles in our two motorhomes, visiting all 50 USA states (48 of them with our RV and several states multiple times).
+Since 2014, we have driven over 100,000 miles in our RVs, visiting all 50 USA states (48 of them with our RV and several states multiple times).
 We’ve also driven across southern Canada some, but we’ve never taken the RV into Mexico.

 We’re often on the move, usually aiming to stay with our RV in one location for 1–3 weeks at a time.
 But we also have a lot of shorter, 1-2 night stays along our journey.
 So our travel pace really varies.